Keep It Burnin

 "Keep It Burnin" (stylized in all caps) is a song by American rapper Future featuring fellow American rapper Kanye West.
 It was first released on April 29, 2022, from Future's ninth studio album I Never Liked You, with an accompanying music video.
 It was sent to Italian contemporary hit radio on May 6, 2022, as the third official single from the album.

 Background

-The song was originally recorded for Kanye West's album Donda 2.
-An early version with unfinished vocals appeared on an early version of the album from West's $200 Stem Player, but was removed shortly after.
-This version notably contains an interpolation of "Burning Down the House" by new wave band Talking Heads.
+"Keep It Burnin" was originally recorded for Kanye West's eleven studio album, Donda 2 (2025).
+An early version with unfinished vocals from West appeared on a demo of the album, exclusive to his $200 Stem Player, but was removed shortly after.
+This version contained an interpolation of "Burning Down the House" by new wave band Talking Heads.

 Composition and lyrics

 The song features a "progressive" trap production, over which the two artists reflect on where they each came from.
 Kanye West addresses his divorce from Kim Kardashian, first referencing buying a house next to hers ("I'ma buy a home next to your home if I miss you").
 He also makes references to Kardashian's lack of support for his 2020 presidential campaign, as well as his plan to run for president again in 2024: "Rubbin' on your ass but your mouth is the issue / When you run for '24, I bet your spouse gon' be with you".
 Meanwhile, Future raps about his journey to fame and his past ("Seen too much violence, done seen too much death / Bodies on bodies, got a gang full of them / Raised by gangsters, prostitutes and pimps").